Home

 • Open windows or doors for a short period.

-• Use Potpourri in bowls to scent air - rosemary, sage, peppermint, lemon verbeena, lavender, orange peels, cloves, and bay leaves make excellant natural ingredients from the garden for home-made potpourri.
+• Use Potpourri in bowls to scent air - rosemary, sage, peppermint, lemon verbeana, lavender, orange peels, cloves, and bay leaves make excellent natural ingredients from the garden for home-made potpourri.

 • Vinegar is helpful in removing many odors like from onion odor on hands/cutting boards.